benyakirten/a-weeks-worth-backend/README.md

 2. RecipeStep
 > * id: UUID v4
 > * step: TextField (text of the step)
-> * order: IntegerField (to designate what order the step comes in -- set explicitly because an AUTO INCREMENT field wouldn't work well for updating/substiting the steps as come with the updateRecipe mutation below)
+> * order: IntegerField - if it is not provided, a signal function in aww.signal will provide one based the next available integer starting from 1.
 3. Recipe:
 > * id: UUID v4
 > * name: CharField (max 200, unique)